sharife/goldenthread-v2/site/content/donate/_index.md

 ---
-title: 25 Years of Art, Activism and Family!
+title: Support the 2022 Season!
 sidebar:
   heading: There are so many ways to participate!
   text: Your generous support is vital to our work. **[Make your gift